Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Introduction

 \subsection{Isometries in Riemannian geometries}

-In Riemannian theories of gravity such as Einstein's General theory of Relativity (GR), the concept of symmetry is well understood.
-Since the metric is the fundamental object of interest, symmetries are defined through isometries of the metric \cite{Stephani:2003tm}.
-However, in a large class of alternative theories of gravity, Einstein-Cartan and Metric Teleparallel, for example, the metric is not the only object of interest, and the application of symmetries in these alternative theories of gravity requires further consideration.
+Invariance under a group of continuous symmetries is often used to reduce the number of variables in complex mathematical and physical problems.
+In Riemannian theories of gravity such as Einstein's General theory of Relativity (GR), the concept of symmetry is robust and well understood.
+Since the metric is the fundamental object of interest, symmetries of the geometry and consequently the physics are defined through isometries of the metric \cite{Stephani:2003tm}.
+The classic example in GR of using symmetries to obtain a physically relevant model, assumes the geometry is static and spherically symmetric with a vacuum matter source which yields the Schwarzschild black hole solution.

 In Riemannian geometries, isometries of the metric tensor $\mathbf{g}$ are encoded in the Killing vectors which are solutions to the Killing equations